 The city is hospitable toward newcomers, with buckets of resources which enable people to build a long-term sustainable life for themselves and their families - its natural beauty and rich culture make falling in love with this city easy.

 If you're interested in a relaxing atmosphere with a slower pace, this city is for you.
 The city offers a low living cost with affordable housing and a smaller population.

 Nova Scotia has long been recognized as a center for excellence in the Arts.
 The province has numerous art galleries and playhouses, producing many famous singers and songwriters, including Ann Murray, Hank Snow, Denny Doherty (The Mamas and the Papas), Sarah McLachlan, Martina McBride, Gordie Sampson, and Lee Anne Rhimes.

 Nova Scotia has many museums that reflect its ethnic heritage, as well as numerous historical sites and National Parks.
-Halifax was once a major shipbuilding facility during the days of sail, and this is elegantly represented by the Maritime Museum of the Atlantic.
+Halifax was once a major shipbuilding facility during the days of sail, and the Maritime Museum of the Atlantic elegantly represents this.
 Of course, sport-fishing in the Bay of Fundy is also a major attraction.

 Pros and Cons in Nova Scotia